SpaceVim/SpaceVim/docs/layers/git.md

 ## Description

-This layers adds extensive support for [git](https://git-scm.com/).
+This layer adds extensive support for [git](https://git-scm.com/).

 ## Install

-To use this configuration layer, add following snippet to your custom configuration file (`SPC f v d`).
+To use this configuration layer, add the following snippet to your custom configuration file (`SPC f v d`).

 ```toml
 [[layers]]